Last updated September 15, 2023

 Looking for ways to fund a graduate degree in a STEM field?
-These fellowships are for minorities and women in graduate school and provide grants to increase diversity in the fields including nursing, architecture, mental health, and technology – among others!
+These graduate fellowships are for minorities and women in graduate school and provide grants to increase diversity in the fields including nursing, architecture, mental health, and technology – among others!
 If one of these sparks your interest, make sure to bookmark it to your ProFellow account.

 Career Development Grants provide funding to women who hold a bachelor’s degree and are preparing to advance or change careers or reenter the workforce.
 Primary consideration is given to women of color and women pursuing their first advanced degree or credentials in nontraditional fields.
 Grants of $2K – $12K provide support for course work beyond a bachelor’s degree, including a master’s degree, second bachelor’s degree, certification program, or specialized training in technical or professional fields at an accredited U.S. university.
 Applicants must be U.S. citizens or permanent residents.